Semi-local string comparison: algorithmic techniques and applications

-A naive algorithm for the semi-local LCS problem runs in time $O\bigpa{(m+n)^4}$.
-Based on the ideas of Schmidt \cite{Schmidt:98}, Alves et al.\ \cite{Alves+:08} gave an algorithm for the string-substring LCS problem that runs in time $O(mn)$, which therefore extends the functionality of the standard dynamic programming LCS algorithm, while matching its asymptotic running time.
-As a byproduct, the algorithm solves the string-substring LCS problem for all prefixes of $a$ against the whole $b$.
+The semi-local LCS problem can be solved naively by computing the LCS score for each semi-local substring pair (string-substring, etc.) independently by the classical dynamic programming algorithm, in overall time $O\bigpa{(m+n)^4}$.
+By making use of all the prefix-prefix LCS scores produced by each run of the classical algorithm, this can be improved to $O\bigpa{(m+n)^3}$.
+Based on the ideas of Schmidt \cite{Schmidt:98}, Alves et al.\ \cite{Alves+:08} gave an algorithm for the string-substring LCS problem.
+Their algorithm solves in fact the more general \emph{prefix-substring LCS problem,} which consists in computing an implicit representation of the LCS scores for all prefixes of string $a$ against all substrings of string $b$.
+The algorithm runs in time $O(mn)$.
+It therefore extends the functionality of the standard dynamic programming LCS algorithm (prefix-substring instead of just prefix-prefix), while matching its asymptotic running time.

-We now give a simple algorithm for the semi-local LCS problem, which further improves on the functionality of the above algorithms, while still matching their model assumptions and asymptotic running time.
-We call it the \emph{seaweed algorithm}, since it has a simple interpretation in terms of seaweed braids introduced in \chapref{c-intro}.
+We now give a simple and efficient algorithm for the semi-local LCS problem, which extends still further the functionality of the above algorithms, while matching their model assumptions and asymptotic running time.
+We call it the \emph{seaweed combing algorithm}, since it can be interpreted in terms of combing (i.e.\ removing double crossings from) seaweed braids.